fils/CDFRegistryWG/onImplementation.md

 For a live example you can visit the [Open Core Data](http://opencoredata.org) page and do a "view source" on the page.
-The contents of the ``` <script type="application/ld+json"> ``` is of type JSON-LD.
-Examples of JSON-LD can also be seen in this repository in the form of the files:
+The contents of the ``` <script type="application/ld+json"> ``` is JSON-LD.
+Examples of JSON-LD can be seen in this repository in the form of the files:

 * [BCO-DMO](https://github.com/fils/CDFRegistryWG/blob/master/bcodmo.json)
 * [OpenCore](https://github.com/fils/CDFRegistryWG/blob/master/opencore.json)

+and others.

 These are JSON-LD files that would be scoped by the script tag.
 Feel free to raise any questions about these in the issues section of this repository.